-WWE Rumors: Kurt Angle To Headline Wrestlemania 34, Will Be The Cover Athlete For WWE 2k18
+WWE Rumors: Kurt Angle To Headline ‘Wrestlemania 34’, Will Be The Cover Athlete For WWE 2k18

 A photo posted by Wwe Is Mi Life ❤️???????? (@universowrestling) on

 On the other hand, the WWE could place Kurt Angle to battle between the new bloods.
 Angle already has some history with AJ Styles and they have had great matches over at TNA.
-Ot would not be a bad thing for Kurt Angle and Aj Styles to let WWE fans have a look at what the fuzz was all about.
+It would not be a bad thing for Kurt Angle and Aj Styles to let WWE fans have a look at what the fuzz was all about.
 Another option could be a match with Seth Rollins, Angle has already said he would love to fight him.
 Kurt Angle has high praises for the WWE superstar and it would be a great idea to let him have his wish.
 Rollins is in main event limbo right now and a match with Kurt Angle might be good for his career.

 Another thing that the WWE is rumoured to be cooking up is a having Kurt Angle appear on the cover of their next video game WWE 2k18.
 The WWE has had great success when putting legends like Sting and Stone Cold Steve Austin on their covers and having Kurt Angle in this year’s game would be the smart move.
 Plus, it will coincide with his rumoured final match at Wrestlemania 33.